grame-cncm/faustdoc/src/manual/syntax.md

 #### Smaller or Equal Than Primitive

 The smaller or equal than comparison can be expressed in Faust with the `<=` primitive.
+The function keeps the *int* type when both of its parameters are of *int* type, and promote them arguments to *float* otherwise.

 * **Type:** \(\mathbb{S}^{2}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=x_{1}(t) <= {x_{2}(t)}\)